-Performance Planning Worksheet
+Performance e Planning Worksheet NOVA SOUTHEASTERN UNIVERSITY

+imployee's Name: Title:

+Department: Date:

+Supervisor's Name:

-1. Review employee's job description.
-Identify any changes in duties and responsibilities.
-Update job description as necessary.
+.
+Review employee's jo ob description.
+Identify any changes in duties and d responsibilities.
+Update job description on as necessary.

-2. Discuss how the employee's position relates to university, center and department mission and goals.
-How can the employee's performance enhance these missions/goals?
-Make mission statements available to the employee.
+nployee's position relates to university, center an s/goals?
+Make mission statements available to can the employee's performance

-5. Establish employee goals and objectives for the year and competencies to be developed.
-(Refer to the most recent performance evaluation form for stated goals)
+.
+Establish employee or stated goals) goals and objectives for the year and competenc ies to be developed.
+(Refer to the mos t recent performance evaluation form

-6. Set a timeline for employee completion of major projects as appropriate.
-Discuss methods of measurement.
+.
+Set a timeline for em ployee completion of major projects as appropria ate.
+Discuss methods of measurement i.

+GOAL 1 GOAL 2 GOAL 3

+Vork to be accomplished or competency to be developed

+ime-line

+Action Plan

+Resources needed

+Measures to be used

+Signature of Emplo NAS.
+Date:

+REV. 08/23 - UPDATED 8.18.23

+Signature of Supervisor:

+Date: